 - Acquisition cost per channel: This is the amount you will spend to accomplish a specific action (a purchase, a visit to your site, a video view, an ebook, or an app download…).
-Don’t forget to include the time spent by your teams (in creative, copywriting, development) and technical costs.
+Don’t forget to include the time spent by your teams (in creative, copywriting, and development) and technical costs.

 - Conversion rate: As the most important statistic, knowing and tracking it is key to your success.
 The lower it is, the less adapted your lead generation strategy is.